-We have discussed the proposal with a patient group in Birmingham, they thought the idea novel and worthwhile.
-We gained their input to the lay summary.
-We will have patient representatives at each site to support the writing of our patient information sheets and to help communicate the findings of the project.
+The project will include patient representatives at each site to support the writing of the patient information sheets and to help communicate the findings of the project.
+Close work with a patient group in Birmingham.

-- J Lord, University of Birmingham, UNITED KINGDOM (lead) - K Raza, University of Birmingham, UNITED KINGDOM - A Pratt, University of Newcastle, UNITED KINGDOM - A Catrina, Karolinska Institutet, SWEDEN - L Padyukov, University of Birmingham, UNITED KINGDOM - L Mirbahai, University of Birmingham, UNITED KINGDOM - A van der Helm-van Mil, UMC Leiden, THE NETHERLANDS - S W Jones, University of Birmingham, UNITED KINGDOM - N Duggal, University of Birmingham, UNITED KINGDOM
+- J Lord, University of Birmingham, UNITED KINGDOM (lead) - K Raza, University of Birmingham, UNITED KINGDOM - A Pratt, University of Newcastle, UNITED KINGDOM - L Padyukov, University of Birmingham, UNITED KINGDOM - L Mirbahai, University of Birmingham, UNITED KINGDOM - A van der Helm-van Mil, UMC Leiden, THE NETHERLANDS - S W Jones, University of Birmingham, UNITED KINGDOM - N Duggal, University of Birmingham, UNITED KINGDOM